All Products

 kubectl get pvc

-The sample output shows that the PV bound to the PVC is d-uf628m33r5rsbi****** (the disk ID) and the capacity is 20 GiB.
+The output shows the PV name (which is the disk ID) and the current capacity.
+In this example, the disk ID is d-uf628m33r5rsbi****** and the capacity is 20 GiB.

 NAME STATUS VOLUME CAPACITY ACCESS MODES STORAGECLASS VOLUMEATTRIBUTESCLASS AGE